neetech18/neerajkumar/content/home/experience.md

   * Web application, Mobile and API, Thick Client application pentesting of applications from various industries.
   * Infrastructure Pentesting.
-  * Woring with Different Banks and Telicome sectors for acheiving the PCI DSS Standard.
+  * Working with Different Banks and Telicome sectors for acheiving the PCI DSS Standard.
   * Researching for new attacks and techniques for pentesting.
   """

 +++